LilithPandragon/MasterStudies-KubernetesPractice/README.md

 ⠀⠀⠀⠡⡈⢜⡀⣀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠈⠒⠓⠃⠀⠀⠀⠀⠀⠀
 ```

-# Step 2 Application - May the flower power be with you
 ## Branch Protection
 > Activated but the rule from Github: *Your rules won't be enforced on this private repository until one of your organization's owners upgrades the account to GitHub Team or Enterprise.*